CTN-Originals/LethalCompany-MonitorDoorButtons/README.md

 1. Download the latest version from the [releases page](https://github.com/CTN-Originals/LethalCompany-MonitorDoorButtons/releases).
 2. Extract the zip file.
 3. Move the `MonitorDoorButtons.dll` file to `BepInEx/plugins` folder.
-4. Launch the game and never wonder where you are aiming again!
+4. Launch the game and never walk to the door again!
 ### Thunderstore
 Install using the Thunderstore Mod Manager: https://thunderstore.io/c/lethal-company/p/CTNOriginals/MonitorDoorButtons/

 ## Changelog
-See [CHANGELOG.md](https://github.com/CTN-Originals/LethalCompany-MonitorDoorButtons/blob/main/CHANGELOG.md) for the full changelog.
+See [CHANGELOG.md](https://github.com/CTN-Originals/LethalCompany-MonitorDoorButtons/blob/main/CHANGELOG.md) for the full changelog.z